jacolind/crinfu/slidedeck.md

 Bonus properties of bitcoin:

+* Low fee: costs $0.60 to move millions of dollars.
 * Decentralized: No single point of failure.
 * Secure: Everybody can see the code, and the bitcoin has never been hacked.
 * Censorship resistant: Anyone can send and recieve value.
 * Open source: Actively developed with new features.
-* Programmable: New solutions such as micropayments, video streaming by the second and other future innovavtions we cannot yet imagine.
+* Programmable: New solutions such as micropayments, video streaming by the second and other future innovations.

 <!-- these points connects to each other.
 securty & open source.